Kitchener Rangers: 1970s

-The 1980s
+1980s

 1981 Memorial Cup

-The Rangers were looking to rebound from a 17-51-0 season in 1979–80, but the first half of the 1980-81 campaign left them in last place at Christmas.
+The Rangers were looking to rebound from a 17-51-0 season in 1979–80, but the first half of the 1980-81 campaign left them in last place by Christmas.
 But a strong second half - culminating with eight wins in nine games to finish the season - propelled the Rangers to a first-place finish and an Emms Division title.
-They would see a 35-point improvement from the previous season, finishing with a mark of 34-33-1.
+They would see a 35-point improvement from the previous season, finishing with a mark of 34–33–1.
 Coached by Orval Tessier, the Rangers were led offensively by 49 goals and 116 points from right winger Brian Bellows, along with 54 goals and 108 points from left winger Jeff Larmer.
 Centreman Grant Martin was just two points shy of joining them in the century club, notching 41 goals and 98 points.
 Other standouts on the squad included Al MacInnis, Mike Eagles, Larry Carroll and goalie Wendell Young.

 Kitchener's playoffs began against the Niagara Falls Flyers, and they defeated them with a 4–2 series win, including one tie.
 The Rangers scored five or more goals in every game of the series, with the exception of the 3–3 tie in Game 4.
 Next up was a meeting with the Windsor Spitfires in Round 3, which the Rangers won 4–0 with one tie.
 Again the Blueshirts offense proved formidable, scoring no fewer than four goals in each contest and twice scoring seven.
 This set the stage for an OHL Final vs. the Sault Ste.
 Marie Greyhounds.
 The Hounds were favoured to win the league title, having averaged the highest goals per game average in the league and finishing 27 points ahead of Kitchener in the regular season standings.
 The Rangers, however, held the Greyhounds to 16 goals in the series six games and were undefeated in the league final.
 They skated to a 3–0 series win with three ties to earn their first J. Ross Robertson Cup as OHL champions in franchise history.